dpekez/snowTUI/README.md

 ## Known Issues

-- top header disappears if an error banner is displayed
+- top header disappears/UI layout is broken if confirmation dialog is answered with no
 - list view column sort does not work for some fields
+- terminal widths != 115 result in buggy UI layout

 ## Future Features

+- two-lane recordview
 - customizable/dynamic pagination sizes